paazmaya/gulp-sakugawa/README.md

 cannot handle the media queries anyhow, and thus prevent downloading something that is not even used.

-Internally this gulp task uses [Sakugawa][], thus in the case of any problems regarding the resulting output or input handling, and also for any feature requests, please refer to the [issues at Sakugawa project](https://github.com/paazmaya/sakugawa/issues "Issues for Sakugawa").
+Internally this gulp task uses [`sakugawa`][sakugawa], thus in the case of any problems regarding the resulting output or input handling, and also for any feature requests, please refer to the [issues at Sakugawa project](https://github.com/paazmaya/sakugawa/issues "Issues for Sakugawa").